Skip to content

 Why variable rate?

-Variable rate mortgages have an interest rate that can change over time, meaning your monthly payments may go up or down.
-The two most common types are the standard variable rate (SVR), which is the default rate your lender sets, and discount rate mortgages, which offer a reduction below the SVR for a set period.
+A variable rate mortgage has an interest rate that can move up or down during the term, so your monthly payments can rise or fall with it.
+Two types are the most common.
+The standard variable rate (SVR) is the default rate your lender sets, and a discount rate mortgage gives you a reduction below that SVR for a set period.

 Key facts